SpiNNakerManchester/network_tester/docs/source/getting_started.rst

 -----------------

 Various metrics may be recorded during an experiment.
-In our example we'll simply record the number of packets received by the sinks of each net.
+In our example we'll simply record the number of packets received by the sinks of each flow.
 Attributes of the :py:class:`Experiment` object whose names start with ``record_`` are used to select what metrics are recorded, in this case we enable :py:attr:`~Experiment.record_received`::